Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 ![]() |

 A traditional recipe-Sisnu, or stinging nettle, is a highly nutritious green that has been an integral part of Nepalese cuisine for generations.
-Packed with vitamins, minerals, and medicinal properties, this earthy dish offers a unique flavour while providing a powerhouse of health benefits.
-Though raw nettle can cause skin irritation, cooking neutralises its sting, allowing you to enjoy its wholesome goodness.
+Packed with vitamins, minerals, and medicinal properties, this earthy dish offers a unique flavor while providing a powerhouse of health benefits.
+Though raw nettle can cause skin irritation, cooking neutralizes its sting, allowing you to enjoy its wholesome goodness.

 Main Ingredients Nepali Sisnu ko Tarkari: